-Having high-energy proton beam therapy (PBT) available from two NHS centres (one at UCLH and one at The Christie in Manchester) will make a big difference to patients and their families.
+Having high-energy proton beam therapy (PBT) available from two NHS centres will make a big difference to patients and their families.
+One will be at UCLH, in the new Grafton Way building, and one is at The Christie in Manchester).

 PBT is a particularly effective form of radiotherapy used to treat certain types of cancers.
 It uses a high-energy beam of protons rather than X-rays to deliver a dose of radiotherapy.
 It directs the radiation treatment to precisely where it is needed with minimal damage to surrounding tissue.
 The treatment is particularly suitable to complex childhood cancers and other hard-to-treat cancers.

 At the moment, people who need PBT have to travel abroad for treatment.
 In March 2015, the Government announced an investment of £250 million to develop two UK PBT centres (one at UCLH and the other at The Christie in Manchester).
 This development is a key component of the Government's Cancer Strategy (Improving Outcomes: A Strategy for Cancer (2011)) and a strategic outline case.

 The UCLH centre is expected to open in 2021.

 Up to 750 people will be treated at the proton beam therapy centre each year at UCLH.